siyiovo/pcl_registration_visualizer/README.md

 `/no_priori_pcd`

-do not use priori pcd file in folder `pcd/`, and generate a random pointcloud. default: `true`
+do not use priori pcd file in folder `pcd/`, and generate a random point cloud. default: `true`

 `/keypoint_mode`

-if the number of points > `30000`, it will getKeypoint and visualize. default: `false`
+if the number of points > `30000`, it will get key point and visualize. default: `false`

 `/max_iter_time`